adrians5j/repropose/README.md

 console.log(car.getSpeed()); // 250
 ```

-You can use this idea to create a set of HOFs that are responsible for applying specific functionality and then apply them where necessary.
+You can use this idea to create a set of HOFs that are responsible for applying specific functionality and then compose them as necessary.

 ## The motivation